Fastening Technology

 Hole Preparation

-When using screws or bolts, pre-drill holes in the sheet metal to prevent cracking or distortion.
+When using screws or bolts, holes are pre-drilled in the sheet metal to prevent cracking or distortion.
 The hole diameter should match the fastener size to ensure a secure fit.

 Thread Engagement